Consulta OnLine (periodico online) ISSN 1971-9892

 This paper explores how, unlike in States where the concept of

-unfolded under the banner of axiological continuity.
-However, this continuity
+European Union, has unfolded under the banner of axiological continuity.

-has been accompanied by organizational discontinuities that reflect a
+However, this continuity has been accompanied by organizational discontinuities

-supranational constitutional identity in progress.
-In an institutional context
+that reflect a supranational constitutional identity in progress.
+In an

-marked by shared sovereignty between the Union and its member States, judges
+institutional context marked by shared sovereignty between the Union and its

-(both national and supranational, common and constitutional) have played – and
+member States, judges (both national and supranational, common and

-remains the recognition and protection of fundamental rights.
-Additionally,
+mission, which remains the recognition and protection of fundamental rights.

-notions such as Constitution and constituent power are shown to carry different
+Additionally, notions such as Constitution and constituent power are shown to

-meanings in distinct institutional contexts, particularly between the States
+carry different meanings in distinct institutional contexts, particularly

 DANIELE CASANOVA

-Sul ritardo nella nomina dei giudici costituzionali da parte del Parlamento in seduta comune
+ritardo nella nomina dei giudici costituzionali da parte del Parlamento in

 (27.01.2025)